 The remainder of the paper is organized as follows.
 Section 1 describes related literature on institutional investors and stock returns.
 Section 2 presents the data and our methodology for constructing return predictions and forming portfolios.
-Section 3 presents the main results on return predictability among economically unrelated stocks with and without common institutional owners.
-Section 4 investigates other possible explanations for return predictability in economically unrelated stock pairs.
-Section 5 examines how the predictability relates to changes in institutional holdings.
+Section 3 presents the main results on return predictability among economically unrelated stocks with and without common institutional owners and contrasts these findings with those for stocks in the same industry.
+Section 4 examines how the predictability relates to seasonal patterns of institutional portfolio rebalancing and changes in institutional holdings.
+Section 5 investigates other possible explanations for return predictability in economically unrelated stock pairs.
 Section 6 discusses additional analyses and robustness checks, and Section 7 concludes.
 Appendix A contains variable definitions.
-Appendix B provides a detailed example of how return predictions are determined using a specific pair of unrelated stocks.
+Appendix B provides an example of how return predictions are determined using a specific pair of unrelated stocks.

-1. Relation to literature on institutional investors and stock returns variation in return correlation, and Bartram, Griffin, Lim, and Ng (2013) show that foreign ownership linkage is an important driver of the covariation of returns for stocks in different countries.
-These studies suggest that simply by investing in multiple stocks, institutional investors may affect the contemporaneous return correlations between stocks.8 In addition, capital can be slow moving as Duffie (2010) suggests.
+1. Relation to literature on institutional investors and stock returns

+Our paper builds on and contributes to recent literature on how institutional ownership may affect stock return variance or correlations.
+Greenwood and Thesmar (2011) show that "fragile" stocks (i.e., stocks with high percentages held by a few institutions) have high volatility.
+Anton and Polk (2012) show that the degree of common institutional ownership forecasts cross-sectional variation in return correlation, and Bartram, Griffin, Lim, and Ng (2013) show that foreign ownership linkage is an important driver of the covariation of returns for stocks in different countries.
+These studies suggest that simply by investing in multiple stocks, institutional investors may affect the contemporaneous return correlations between stocks.
+In addition, capital can be slow moving as Duffie (2010) suggests.
 Institutions may re-adjust their portfolios periodically (for example, weekly) rather than instantaneously.
 In this case, common institutional ownership could affect not only contemporaneous return correlations but also cross-autocorrelations of stocks they hold.
 Our study focuses on the unexamined question of whether common institutional investment is associated with lead-lag return predictability across different stocks.
 By examining the return predictability of economically unrelated stocks owned by the same institution, our study focuses on common institutional ownership in the absence of information links between firms.